 Recent months have brought a lot of talk about the push for an Erie County Community College and preparation for the evidentiary hearing of the proposed community college plan.
-While the Pennsylvania Department of Education has postponed the evidentiary hearing due to recent public health concerns, NPRC will be given time to speak at the hearing and the progress they have seen will be their focus.
+While the Pennsylvania Department of Education has postponed the evidentiary hearing due to recent public health concerns, NPRC will be given time to speak at the hearing and they intend to focus on the progress they’ve seen.

-To hear more from Smith about NPRC, their degree pathways, and workforce development training visit YourErie.com.
+To hear more from Smith on NPRC, their degree pathways, and workforce development training, visit YourErie.com.